 The size of the herd increased over the years.
-With the help of family members, the farm now is home to about 35 to 45 cows.
-Most are registered with the American Hereford Association.
+With the help of family members, the farm now is home to about 45 cows, depending on season.
+Many are registered with the American Hereford Association.
 They are bred on the farm with our bulls or through carefully selected AI bulls.
 They’re raised on mother’s milk and our pastures, then fed hay primarily grown on our acres.
 Birth and calving records are kept.
 We know all sources of their food, the status of each’s health, their lineage, behaviors and nicknames.